-Elmwood will offer a new, customizable CSA share this year!
-First distribution starts the week of May 7th, and you are encouraged to signup now to secure your share.
+Elmwood is offering a new, customizable CSA share this year!
+First distribution of Fall CSA starts the week of October 1st, and you are encouraged to signup now to secure your share.
 With a few (really awesome!) changes to Elmwood’s CSA in 2018, please read with fresh eyes Elmwood’s About CSA page.

 To read about add-ons for your vegetable CSA share, read the specifics on each respective page.

 Fall CSA Vegetable Share

 Fall CSA Shares are offered biweekly from October through December.
 Three sizes of vegetable shares are available: Mini, Regular, and Robust.
 Our Fall CSA Shares are designed to provide enough food for two weeks.
 CSA members can also choose from the same add-ons as offered in the Summer CSA Share, except all add-ons are delivered with vegetable shares biweekly in the fall.
 (Read below for add-on share information.)

 Seasonal vegetable offerings include lettuces, heavy greens, broccoli, cabbage, potatoes, winter squashes, root crops and more.
 Early Fall CSA Shares may also receive summer vegetables, such as tomatoes and peppers, until the first frost damages the plants growing in the field.

 Tuesday – On-Farm Pickup in Georgetown (Oct.
 2, 16, 30, Nov.
 13, 27, Dec.
 11)

 Sunday – Cincinnati

 Summer CSA Shares are offered weekly from May through September (22 distributions).
 Three sizes of vegetable shares are available: Mini, Regular and Robust.
 Variety and bounty of seasonal vegetable offerings vary throughout the 22-week season.
 View the Vegetable Availability Chart to see what’s in season.